A baby’s birth is a life-changing event. Not only does a little human being give their first breath, but a woman becomes a mother.

 If you are pregnant and planning a natural birth you should focus on the positive things you can do to boost your chances:

 - Attending antenatal classes is a great first step, but you need to also choose an antenatal teacher knowledgeable about natural birth who will teach you proper pain relief and coping techniques for a natural birth.
-This is sadly not always the case.
-Proper birth preparation will often reduce the need for intervention.

 - If you have the funds available, using a doula for your birth will make a tremendous difference to your birth experience.